Mollom/wordpress-mollom/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 Required upgrade.
-Uninstall the old version, re-install the new, and re-enter your API keys.
+Uninstall the old wp-mollom plugin, re-install the new, and re-enter your API keys.

 == Changelog ==